chrisgscott/email-sequence-generator-api/project_roadmap.md

       - [ ] Track page rankings, traffic, and engagement metrics
       - [ ] Create dashboard for visualizing SEO impact of generated content

+27. System Resilience and Error Handling
+    - [ ] Implement retry logic for API requests
+    - [ ] Enhance error handling and logging in the FastAPI application
+    - [ ] Add health check endpoints
+    - [ ] Implement circuit breaker pattern for inter-service communication
+    - [ ] Set up monitoring and alerting for system health
+    - [ ] Consider implementing a queue system for webhook requests

 ## Lower Priority (For Future Enhancements)

-27. Performance Optimization
+28. Performance Optimization
     - [ ] Profile application to identify and address bottlenecks

-28. Monitoring and Alerting
+29. Monitoring and Alerting
     - [ ] Set up monitoring for critical system components
     - [ ] Implement alerting for errors or system issues

-29. Data Retention and Privacy
+30. Data Retention and Privacy
     - [ ] Develop and implement data retention policies
     - [ ] Ensure compliance with privacy regulations

-30. Scalability Planning
+31. Scalability Planning
     - [ ] Develop strategy for scaling the system as it grows

-31. User Feedback Loop
+32. User Feedback Loop
     - [ ] Implement system for users to provide feedback on generated content

-32. Handling Attachments
+33. Handling Attachments
     - [ ] If needed, implement support for email attachments

-33. Testing Generated Content
+34. Testing Generated Content
     - [ ] Develop system to test generated content for common issues before sending

-34. Audit Trails
+35. Audit Trails
     - [ ] Implement comprehensive logging for all actions

-35. Handling API Changes
+36. Handling API Changes
     - [ ] Develop strategy for adapting to potential changes in OpenAI or Brevo APIs

-36. Handling Long-Running Processes
+37. Handling Long-Running Processes
     - [ ] Implement solution for managing very large sequences or long-running processes

-37. Advanced Admin Dashboard
+38. Advanced Admin Dashboard
     - [ ] Enhance admin area with more detailed analytics and management tools
     - [ ] Implement advanced tracking and visualization for email performance metrics

-38. AI Response Analysis and Prompt Optimization
+39. AI Response Analysis and Prompt Optimization
     - [ ] Develop system to analyze OpenAI responses and compare against email performance metrics
     - [ ] Create machine learning model to identify patterns in high-performing content
     - [ ] Implement automated prompt optimization based on performance data

-39. Subscriber Input Analysis
+40. Subscriber Input Analysis
     - [ ] Implement NLP system to analyze collective subscriber inputs
     - [ ] Develop trend spotting algorithms to identify emerging patterns or topics
     - [ ] Create reporting system for potential new product ideas or problem areas

-40. Data Monetization Strategy
+41. Data Monetization Strategy
     - [ ] Develop framework for anonymizing and aggregating subscriber data
     - [ ] Create system for generating valuable insights from aggregated data
     - [ ] Implement secure data sharing mechanism for potential third-party sales

-41. Continuous Improvement Pipeline
+42. Continuous Improvement Pipeline
     - [ ] Develop automated system to feed performance data and analysis results back into content generation process
     - [ ] Implement A/B testing framework for continuously optimizing email content and sequences

-42. Generator Management Frontend
+43. Generator Management Frontend
     - [ ] Design and implement a user interface for creating new generators
       - [ ] Form for inputting generator configuration (name, description, prompt templates, etc.)
       - [ ] Interface for setting up custom fields for the generator's webhook